IFC 'A' Winners

 📷 1931 Intermediate Championship Final

-In January 1931 it was proposed at the County Board meeting to establish a third grade of football instead of two grades, leading to the implementation of the Intermediate Championship to encourage more football for clubs.
-The competition was run in 1931 and 1932, and discontinued thereafter.
+New IFC Competition: In January 1931 it was proposed at the County Board meeting to establish a third grade of football alongside the two existing grades of Senior and Junior.
+This led to the implementation of the Intermediate Championship in 1931 to encourage more football for clubs.
+The competition ran in 1931 and 1932, but was discontinued thereafter.
 Intermediate competition would not re-appear until 1966 when the current Intermediate Championship began.
+It is worth noting that there was no Intermediate League in 1931 or 1932, so the teams above also competed in Junior League.
+As champions, Mullinalaghta should have been promoted to Senior grade for 1932, however reporting in March 1932 referenced a series of defections they were compelled to remain at Intermediate grade for 1932.

 (Name of winner & runner-up displayed using name of each club at the time of the final, to preserve that historic record)